ppy/osu-wiki/news/2019-06-12-project-loved-week-of-june-9th.md

 207 BPM, 6:51 | 6.08★, 6.14★
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

-AugoEidEs is a song most osu!catch players will know very well, but this time the map is created by several Korean players.
-The mapset has two fully-mapped difficulties.
-"Crystal" is made by Minato Yukina, while "Darkness" is a collaboration by Serena-, ExGon, Frobe, Minato Yukina and Last Bubble where Spectator handled the hitsounds.
-Both difficulties are what you would expect of such an intense song: a lot of streams, jumps and of course a lot of creativity.
+AugoEidEs is a song most osu!catch players will know very well, but this time the mapset's two difficulties are created by several Korean players.
+The difficulty "Crystal" is made by Minato Yukina, while "Darkness" is a collaboration by Serena-, ExGon, Frobe, Minato Yukina and Last Bubble where Spectator handled the hitsounds.
+Both difficulties are what you would expect of such an intense song: many streams, jumps and of course a lot of creativity.
 As the map is somewhat old already (2014), it's a lot different compared to the newer AugoEidEs mapped by Koliron.
 Expect to see a lot of "older" stream patterns and jumps while playing either of these two difficulties!

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/catch/2-all-i-need-are-things-i-like.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)